Sree-Vishnu-Varthini/LowPowerPOR_SKY130/README.md

 or you can double click on eSim icon created on Desktop after installation.

 #### Note:

 - eSim is available for Windows 8, 10, and 11 (64-bit).
 - If you face issues with eSim-2.4, try using the more stable version eSim-2.3.
 - eSim is also available for Ubuntu 18.04 and 20.04 LTS (including flavors).
 - When eSim is installed on Windows, Ngspice and the SkyWater SKY130 PDK are also installed automatically.
 - There is no need to install Ngspice or the Sky130 PDK separately on Windows as they are bundled with eSim.

+## Simulation of SKY130 Schematic in eSim on Windows

+1. Access the eSim SKY130 library by clicking on the Place Component button in the Right Toolbar and searching for the desired component in the Choose Component Dialog Box.
+2. Alternatively, use predefined IPs made in SKY130 available in the eSim SKY130 Subckts library by searching for them in the same dialog box.
+3. Ensure eSim is in SKY130 mode by selecting the SKY130mode option from the eSim SKY130 library.
+4. When in SKY130 mode, use components with designators such as ‘sc’, ‘u’, ‘x’, ‘v’, ‘i’, and ‘a’ to avoid including unnecessary technology nodes.
+5. Annotate your schematic and generate the netlist.
+6. Click on the Convert KiCad to Ngspice button in the Left Toolbar to convert the schematic to a Ngspice-compatible format.
+7. In the Analysis Tab, set all the simulation parameters and source details.
+8. In the Device Modeling Tab, select options for the SKY130 PDK.
+Add the Default Path of the PDK installed with eSim by clicking on Add Default Path, or click Add and browse to a different SKY130 PDK path.
+9. Add SPICE model parameters for each component in the provided text box in the Device Modeling Tab.
+10. If using a SKY130 Subcircuit IP, go to the Subcircuits Tab, click Add, browse to the SKY130 folder, select the subcircuit, and click Open to add it.
+11. Click Convert to complete the KiCad to Ngspice conversion.
+A dialog box will confirm the successful conversion.
+12. If needed, manually edit the netlist by clicking on the Project Name.cir.out file in the left project panel.
+13. Click the Simulate button in the Left Toolbar to run the simulation.
+14. Following these steps will interface the SKY130 PDK with eSim, allowing simulations of designs using SKY130 technology.

 ## Future Work
 - Design a variant of the circuit with more transistors (e.g., 14 or more) to support higher supply voltages while maintaining low power consumption.